junxit/us-congress-bills-112/metadata.md

 - 2012-08-02 — Senate amendment proposed (on the floor): Amendment SA 2774 proposed by Senator Reid for Senator Leahy.
 - 2012-08-02 — Senate amendment submitted
 - 2012-08-02 — Senate amendment submitted
+- 2012-08-03 — Message on Senate action sent to the House.
+- 2012-08-03 — Received in the House.
+- 2012-08-03 — Referred to the Committee on the Judiciary, and in addition to the Committee on Education and the Workforce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2012-08-03 — Referred to the Committee on the Judiciary, and in addition to the Committee on Education and the Workforce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.